Skip to main content

 Chioma Amadi

-Chioma Amadi (she/her) is a Nigerian sophomore majoring in Cognitive & Behavioral Neuroscience at Seventh College.
+Chioma Amadi (she/her) is a Nigerian junior majoring in Cognitive & Behavioral Neuroscience at Seventh College.
 She comes from the Riverside County area and is excited to start a new chapter in San Diego.
 Witnessing her immigrant mother work so hard as a registered nurse to provide for her family inspired Chioma to be just like her mother and strive toward a career in the medical field.
 As she researched more about medicine, her interest grew more and more until she eventually decided to try her hand at becoming a pediatric psychiatrist.
 Realizing that many children in ethnic households struggle with mental health, Chioma hopes to destigmatize mental health in POC spaces.
 She wishes to learn about and help children with neurological diseases and to, one day, give back to her community.

 • Ricardo Amador